The top two categories to look for and make the most profit selling VHS on Amazon

 If you’re sourcing Amazon inventory in the second hand market, you’re likely to regularly come across more VHS tapes than you can possibly scan.

-VHS tapes are a strange thing.
-They’re cheap and everywhere.
-They’re also very rarely selling for more than one penny, i.e. there’s not a lot of profit to be found.
+VHS tapes are weird.
+They’re everywhere.
+They’re cheap.
+And they rarely have value on Amazon.
+I.e. there’s not a lot of profit to be found.
 Unless you know what to look for.

-I’m going to do something I did in another post about cassettes: Offer two categories I noticed have a much higher chance of having value, based on my observations.
-Because the last thing you need to give your time to is scanning 999 copies of “Three Men and a Baby” to get to that one Bon Jovi VHS worth $6.99.
+I’m going to do something I did in another post about reselling cassettes on Amazon: Offer two categories of VHS taps I noticed have a much higher chance of having value, based on my inventory sourcing experience.
+Because the last thing you need to spend time scanning 999 copies of “Three Men and a Baby” to get to that one Bon Jovi VHS selling for $9.99 on Amazon.
 Not worth it.

-The former were often not released on DVD, and have a passionate cult following, which is a great recipe for value.
+These were often never released on DVD, and have a passionate cult following.
+These are two huge drivers of VHS value.

-The same holds true for music video collections (ever try to buy the Fat Boys video collection?
-It’s not on DVD, and the VHS is going to cost you.)
+For example: Ever try to buy the Fat Boys video collection?
+It’s not on DVD, and the VHS is going to cost you.

 There you go: Two tips to ramp up your profits selling VHS on Amazon.

 old movies on vhs too. many have never been released on DVD.
 I sold 2 vhs in the last day or two, South of Pago Pago ($35), and My Foolish Heart ($25).
 Both were old B&W classic movies. spent 0.10 cents on each.

 Tv movies should be added on the list.
 Few people are looking for those that used to be on Lifetime, CBS, and other TV specials.